REI Co-op Passage 2

 With 31 square feet of floor area (listed at 88 x 52 in.) and a 40-inch peak height, the REI Co-op Passage 2 offers decent overall livability for two backpackers.
-At floor level, the tent is moderately spacious, but the walls are far more slanted than higher-end designs that feature a center ridge pole to stretch the sides up and away from you (like REI’s own Half Dome and Trail Hut tents).
-As a result, the Passage felt a little cramped with both of us sitting inside, although laying down wasn’t an issue.
+At floor level, the tent is moderately spacious, but the walls are far more slanted than higher-end designs that feature a center ridge pole to stretch the sides up and away from you (like REI’s own Half Dome SL and Trail Hut collections).
+As a result, the Passage felt a little cramped with both of us sitting inside, although lying down wasn’t an issue.
 In fact, we were able to fit two regular-width sleeping pads side-by-side with a couple inches to spare on either end, and the floor was long enough to accommodate a long sleeping bag.
 And with two vestibules (more on these below), there was no issue finding a spot for all of our gear without overcrowding the interior.

 Given the higher weight, it comes as little surprise that the REI Passage 2 takes up a lot of space in a pack.
 At 8 x 18 inches when stuffed, the Passage is noticeably bulkier than much of its competition.
-For comparison, Nemo’s Dagger 2P packs down to 6.5 x 19.5 inches, and even REI’s roomier Half Dome has a narrower diameter at 7 x 20.5 inches.
+For comparison, Nemo’s Dagger 2P packs down to 6.5 x 19.5 inches, and even REI’s roomier Half Dome SL 2+ has a narrower diameter at 7 x 20.5 inches.
 On the bright side, the Passage does come with a generous stuff sack to accommodate haphazard packing, and you can always split up the tent body and rainfly between you and a partner if you find yourself limited on space.

 Despite its budget-friendly price, the REI Co-op Passage 2 impressed us from a build quality perspective.
-For the floor material, REI used a robust 75-denier polyester that feels noticeably thick and was confidence-inspiring while camping in a somewhat rocky area in Colorado's Indian Peaks Wilderness (many will opt to leave the footprint at home because of this).
+For the floor material, REI used a robust 66-denier polyester that feels noticeably thick and was confidence-inspiring while camping in a somewhat rocky area in Colorado's Indian Peaks Wilderness (many will opt to leave the footprint at home because of this).
 The rest of the build is equally well-executed: all zippers work smoothly, the aluminum tent poles and clips feel noticeably hardwearing, and you get a generous amount of mesh along the top half of the tent for stargazing and allowing airflow.